+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Interior doors are of timber panel design.
+Some internal doors have glazed inserts.
+The kitchen has a range of floor and wall mounted units.
+The staircase is of timber design.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There are two open fireplaces.
+Other fireplaces have been boarded over.
 Internal decorations Visually inspected.
-Wall and ceiling surfaces are finished in a mixture of paint and paper. paper.
+Wall and ceiling surfaces are finished in a mixture of paint and paper.
 Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The application Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter located in the entrance vestibule.
-The consumer unit is located in the study.
+Mains supply with the meter and fuses located in the hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-Gas throughout is in an external box to the gable wall.
-Water should be be a second of the second of Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The gas meter is located in an external box to the rear elevation. [ [ Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-There is a four piece suite comprising bath, shower cubicle, wc and wash hand basin.
-There is a further three piece comprising shower cubicle, wc and wash hand basin.
-There is a wc and wash hand basin.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+There is a three piece suite comprising bath with WC and wash hand basin.
+At ground level, there is a three piece suite comprising shower cubicle, WC and wash hand basin.

+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-There is a gas fired Worcester boiler located in the utility room.
-This is connected to steel panelled radiators distributed throughout the property and also provides domestic hot water. · Drainage Drainage covers etc. were not lifted.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage
+There is a wall mounted Worcester gas fired boiler located in the rear bedroom cupboard.
+This is connected to steel panelled radiators distributed throughout the property and also provides domestic hot water.